ngi-nix/summer-of-nix/README.md

 ## Definition

+Summer of Nix is a fun opportunity to get involved in the Nix community by collaborating on free/open-source projects in a supportive environment.

 Summer of Nix is a program where participants contribute to the deployment story of Free/Open Source Software in Nix.